In this article, you’ll learn everything you need to know about customer interactions, how to manage them, and how to perfect them.

 Steal this idea:

 Even if you already have proper marketing campaigns, you should always be looking into new and innovative technologies for your company.
+An example could be using a QR code as a CTA.
+QR codes can be generated easily using a QR code generator and are extremely safe to use.

 Invest in new solutions, and find better ways to improve weak parts of your customer interactions through continuous reviews.